Maxthon: Overview

 Maxthon is a Hong Kong company known mainly for producing web browsers for Windows.
 It is headquartered in Singapore, with offices in Beijing, Hong Kong, and San Francisco, US.
 Most of Maxthon's team work remotely around the world, which develops and maintains versions of the Maxthon browser for Windows, macOS, Android, iOS, and Windows Phone.

-Maxthon has also created other products including a Chinese language news and information portal i.maxthon.cn, a Chinese language casual gaming portal and humor website, a ‘Kid Safe’ web browser for Android and iOS, a free online account system named Maxthon Passport, and an English language news and information web portal i.maxthon.com.
+Maxthon has also created other products, including a news and information portal (with Chinese and English versions), a casual gaming portal and humor website, a "kid-safe" web browser for Android and iOS, and a free online account system named Maxthon Passport.

 Corporate history

-In 2002, current CEO Ming Jie "Jeff" Chen (陈明杰 (Chén Míngjié)) created MyIE2 browser based on open source product MyIE., in Singapore, and renamed to "Maxthon" in 2003.
+In 2002, current CEO Ming Jie "Jeff" Chen (陈明杰 (Chén Míngjié)) created MyIE2 browser based on open source product MyIE, in Singapore, and renamed to "Maxthon" in 2003.
 In 2005, the team received seed funding from venture capital firm WI Harper Group and Morten Lund, the first Skype investor, and Chen moved the company to Beijing.
 In 2006, Maxthon received further investment from the US-based venture capital firm Charles River Ventures.

 Maxthon was one of the twelve browsers Microsoft presented in 2010 at BrowserChoice.eu, a website allowing users of Windows residing in the European Economic Area to choose which default web browser to use on their computer.
-In late 2010, Maxthon began releasing new compatibilities, including browsers for Android Mac, iPhone and iPad.
-As of August 2012, Maxthon is still in the first tier of browsers in BrowserChoice.eu after the removal of Apple Safari.
+In late 2010, Maxthon began releasing for new platforms, including browsers for Android Mac, iPhone and iPad.
 The Maxthon Cloud Browser was released on December 10, 2012.